 The Editor prompts you for a port number for the Shared License Service.
 As previously noted the default is port 8080, and you can use that if it is not already in use or unsuitable for some reason local to your own network.
 If you entered a different port number in the Activation Wizard, enter that same port number here.

 On this same screen, the Editor provides a list of check boxes where you indicate which Duxbury products you wish to share from this server.
 In the most common case, that list contains only a single version of DBT that you have just installed and activated, or the combination of DBT and NimPro.
 In the most complicated case, the list may include several Duxbury products and versions, or even third-party software.

 Unless necessary, we do not recommend running third-party products (should any be listed) under the same port number as your Duxbury applications.
 In the most complex case, conflicts between Duxbury and third-party software may possibly be resolved by editing the content of the initialization (.ini) files per the next screen in the Editor.
 Consult your local IT personnel if you need to do this.
 Normally no editing of these settings is required.

 On leaving the Editor you must click the Start Service button to launch the Duxbury Shared License Service.
 You can confirm this service is running by finding it under this name in your Services control panel.
 That is variously found under Administrative Tools or Computer Management (or elsewhere) depending on your Windows OS version.

 The Duxbury Shared License Service is not added to the list of rules (or programs) in your firewall automatically.
-You must edit the Inbound Rules of the Windows Firewall (or similar program list on your third-party firewall) to add it.
+You must edit the Inbound Rules of the Windows Firewall (or a similar list of programs for a third-party firewall) in order to add it.

 Using the Firewall in Windows 7 and Windows 10 as an example: